grommet/grommet-designer/README.md

 1. Generate the appropriate code for your design such that you or a developer could run it as an actual site.

+### Design Components

+The following components are not part of grommet.
+They are components specific to this tool that come in rather handy for what this tool does.

+#### Repeater

+Give this component a `count` and it will repeat it's children count times.
+This is super useful when mocking up lists and tiles.

+#### Reference

+Allows re-using another component in the design.
+For instance, if every screen has the same banner at the top, create it in the first screen and then reference it in subsequent screens.
+Hint: This is easier to use if you give the component you want to re-use a `name`.

+### Images

+You can create SVG images in another tool and then embed them inline in the design as either the `src` for an Image or the `background.image` for a Box.

+### Theming

+You can perform basic theme customization, colors and fonts, in the design configuration (wrench).
+Any font family in quotes will be searched for in google's font site and the appropriate face definition will automatically be added to the theme.

 ## Local development

 1. `git clone`